Rutka Laskier: Discovery of the diary

 In 1943, while writing the diary, Laskier shared it with Stanisława Sapińska (21 years old, at that time), whom she had befriended after Laskier's family moved into a home owned by Sapińska's Roman Catholic family, which had been confiscated by the Nazis so that it could be included in the ghetto.

 Laskier gradually came to realise she would not survive, and, realizing the importance of her diary as a document of what had happened to the Jewish population of Będzin, asked Sapińska to help her hide the diary.
 Sapińska showed Laskier how to hide the diary in her house under the double flooring in a staircase, between the first and second floors.

 After the ghetto was evacuated and all its inhabitants sent to the death camp, Sapińska returned to the house and retrieved the diary.
 She kept it in her home library for 63 years and did not share it with anyone but members of her immediate family.
 In 2005, Adam Szydłowski, the chairman of the Center of Jewish Culture of the Zagłębie Region of Poland, was told by one of Sapińska's nieces about the existence of the diary.

 With help from Sapińska's nephew, he obtained a photocopy of the diary and was instrumental in the publishing of its Polish-language edition.
 Its publication by Yad Vashem Publications was commemorated with a ceremony in Jerusalem by Yad Vashem (the Holocaust Martyrs' and Heroes' Remembrance Authority), Israel's Holocaust museum, on 4 June 2007, in which Zahava Scherz took part.
 At this ceremony, Sapińska also donated the original diary to Yad Vashem.

-The diary, which has been authenticated by Holocaust scholars and survivors, has been compared to the diary of Anne Frank, the best known Holocaust-era diary.
+The diary was authenticated by Yad Vashem.
+It has been compared to the diary of Anne Frank, the best known Holocaust-era diary.
 Coincidentally, Rutka Laskier was born the same day as Anne Frank, and, in both cases, of their entire families, only their fathers survived the war.

 Publication of the diary

-The manuscript, as edited by Stanisław Bubin, was published in the Polish language by a Polish publisher in early 2006.
+The manuscript, as edited by Stanisław Bubin, was published in the Polish language by Polkapresse in early 2006.
 In June 2007, Yad Vashem Publications published English and Hebrew translations of the diary, entitled Rutka's Notebook: January–April 1943.